JustinPeipeiYu/SolitaryChineseChess/README.md

 to retreat to any place on the board.
 To make up for it's uselessness, there is an extremely powerful piece, called the Queen.
 In xiangqi, the general is confined to a station in the last rank of the army and remains there the whole game, but it can attack the other general from that position.
 This rule makes the general a double edged sword.
 While the general can put pressure on the other general without even advancing into physical proximity, it also has nowhere to retreat under an attack as it is confined to its station so it cannot retreat and must sacrifice its guards to evade capture.
-Given all of this, there is no way to win with just a king and his guards in xianqi.
+Given all of this, there is no way to win with just a king and his guards in xiangqi.
 But in traditional chess, a king and any piece can still win the game.
 ## application
 Although there are xiangqi games on the web, they often don't have pinyin.
 This makes it initally harder to recognize pieces for people who are not literate in chinese.
 To circumvent this limitation, I am making a xiangqi game with pinyin so that people who are new to chinese chess and do not know how to read chinese can still play the game for all it's worth.